SumoLogic/sumologic-documentation/docs/contributing/templates/c2c-source.md

 ### Terraform example

 <!--
-Create and Add the Terraform config in the dropbox and import it here.
+Create and add the Terraform config in the dropbox and import it here.
 -->

 <CodeBlock language="json">{TerraformExample}</CodeBlock>